alexandresviana/Python-Rekognition/README.md

 # Python-Rekognition
-python script to use with do AWS Rekognition
+python script to use with AWS Rekognition

-You need to install boto and have an AWS account
+You need to install boto3 and have an AWS account